-The conservation values of the area of land which has been marked as the OSO area are consistent with those of the portions of Lot that are mapped as Non-certified - Avoid for Biodiversity (and included in part of the proposed E2 zone).
+The conservation values of the area of land which has been marked as the OSO area are consistent with those of the portions of the proposed E2 zone).
+That are mapped as Non-certified - Avoid for Biodiversity (and included in part of the proposed E2 zone).
 Patches of young regrowth CPW occur over approximately 50% of the total area of the OSO mapped across the subject land, while the remainder is predominantly grassland/cleared.
 This entire area is proposed to be cleared for future infrastructure and not subject to the E2 zoning proposed for the adjoining land.